Your Pet, Our Passion.

 Each time you change your cat’s litter, you should make sure you give the box a good scrub.
 Here is a simple guide to cleaning your cat’s litter tray:

 2. Wash the tray in your garden with a hose or in your sink with mild soap or detergent – always avoid products with citrus or ammonia as these scents may put your cat off using the tray.
-If you are unsure about what cat-friendly cleaning solution to use, consult your vet.
+If you are unsure about what cat-friendly cleaning solution to use, consult your vet or talk to one the vet nurses in your practice.

 3. Allow the tray to dry completely – this step is very important as if you put litter into a damp tray it can get stuck to the bottom.
 You may want to use paper towels to speed up the process.